googleads/googleads-viewability-insights-extension/README.md

 - **Ad Slots loaded:** This event is fired when the creative's iframe fires its load event.
 When rendering rich media ads in sync rendering mode, no iframe is used so no SlotOnloadEvent will be fired.
 - **Ad Slots viewable:** This event is fired when an impression becomes viewable, according to the [Active View criteria](https://support.google.com/admanager/answer/4524488).
 - **Ad Slots reloaded:** This event is fired when an already known slots gets destroyed or reloaded.
-- **Ad Slots viewability:** This shows the percent of loaded ad slots to viewable ad slots.
+- **Ad Slots viewability:** This shows the overall percent of loaded ad slots to viewable ad slots.

 ## 📜 Licensing